comob-project/snn-sound-localization/paper/paper.md

 * DFE and BAB acknowledge the use of the UCL Myriad High Performance Computing Facility (Myriad@UCL), and associated support services, in the completion of this work.
 * ZF is funded by a NSERC PGS-D Scholarship.
 * BM is funded by the be.AI Leverhulme Doctoral Scholarships (Leverhulme Trust).
+* UA is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) DTP Studentship 2753922 for the University of Surrey.
 * JLR was funded by the Max Plank Society.
 * YHL is supported by NSERC PGS-D, FRQNT B2X, and Pearson Fellowship.
 * VB is supported by the European Research Council (ERC) under the European Union's Horizon 2020 research innovation program, grant agreement number 715980.